SuperWes/FrankSpaceJam/README.md

 frank inspect
 ````

 * Still failing!
-How do I know what a "Spaceable Word" field is?
+What's a "Spaceable Word" field is?

 * Add an accessibility label of "Spaceable Word"
+  * Accessibility labels are labels that you can only see if accessiblity is turned on.

 * Run your test again
 ````